-Following the date on which a Market Participant commences trading, if a Market Participant's Estimated Aggregate Liability, as calculated by the ISO, at any time exceeds its Aggregate Credit Limit, the ISO may take any or all of the following actions: - (a) The ISO may withhold a pending payment distribution. - (b) The ISO may limit trading, which may include rejection of Schedules and/or limiting other ISO market activity.
-In such case, the ISO shall notify the Market Participant of its action and the Market Participant shall not be entitled to submit further Schedules to the ISO until the Market Participant posts an additional Financial Security Amount that is sufficient to ensure that the Market Participant's Aggregate Credit Limit is at least equal to its Estimated Aggregate Liability. - (c) The ISO may require the Market Participant to post an additional Financial Security Amount in lieu of an Unsecured Credit Limit for a period of time. - (d) The ISO may restrict, suspend, or terminate a Market Participant's Service Agreement.
+If a Market Participant's Estimated Aggregate Liability, as calculated by the ISO, at any time exceeds its Aggregate Credit Limit, the ISO may take any or all of the following actions: - (a) The ISO may withhold a pending payment distribution. - (b) The ISO may limit trading, which may include rejection of Schedules and/or limiting other ISO market activity, including limiting eligibility to participate in a CRR Allocation or CRR Auction.
+In such case, the ISO shall notify the Market Participant of its action and the Market Participant shall not be entitled to participate in the ISO's markets or CRR Auctions or submit further Schedules or otherwise participate in the ISO's markets until the Market Participant posts an additional Financial Security Amount that is sufficient to ensure that the Market Participant's Aggregate Credit Limit is at least equal to its Estimated Aggregate Liability. - (c) The ISO may require the Market Participant to post an additional Financial Security Amount in lieu of an Unsecured Credit Limit for a period of time. - (d) The ISO may restrict, suspend, or terminate the Market Participant's CRR Entity Agreement or Service Agreement. - (e) The ISO may resell the CRR Holder's CRRs in whole or in part, including any Long TermCRRs, in a subsequent CRR Auction or bilateral transaction, as appropriate. - (f) The ISO will not implement the transfer of a CRR if the transferee or transferor has an Estimated Aggregate Liability in excess of their Aggregate Credit Limit.
 In addition, the ISO may restrict or suspend a Market Participant's right to schedule or require the Market Participant to increase its Financial Security Amount if at any time such Market Participant's potential additional liability for Imbalance Energy and other ISO charges is determined by the ISO to be excessive by comparison with the likely cost of the amount of Energy scheduled by the Market Participant.
-Issued by: Charles F. Robinson, Vice President and General Counsel Issued on: July 11, 2006 Effective: May 14, 2006 Original Sheet No. 268 13 DISPUTE RESOLUTION.
+Issued by: Charles A. King, PE, Vice President of Market Development and Program Management Issued on: June 22, 2007 Effective: August 22, 2007 12.6 Credit Obligations Applicable to CRRs.